Ace1928/ollama_toolkit/docs/api_reference.md

 The package provides precisely engineered exception types for clear error handling:

-- `OllamaAPIError`: Base exception class for all Ollama Toolkit errors
+- `OllamaAPIError`: Base exception class for all Ollama Forge errors
 - `ConnectionError`: Raised when connection to the API fails
 - `TimeoutError`: Raised when an API request times out
 - `ModelNotFoundError`: Raised when a requested model is not found